About the People

 A Childbirth Educator for thirty years, Shona is passionate about education and support for parents in the transition to parenthood.
 Following nursing at Barts and St Thomas’ in London, the births of her three children kindled an interest in childbirth education, which she explored by volunteering with and working for NCT (formally the National Childbirth Trust).
 Shona finds the social support that mothers and fathers gain from being part of a group is one of the most positive outcomes of parent education.
 As a Senior NCT Tutor and New Developments Manager, Shona, in collaboration with colleagues, devised, wrote and implemented many training courses to prepare peer supporters, health professionals and students at diploma and degree level, to work with parents.
 These pioneering training courses have striven to offer universal access to a variety of practitioners to higher education.
 They have prepared students to deliver parent education programmes, rich in blended learning opportunities, to parents from a wide variety of backgrounds.
 The NCT Signature and Essentials antenatal courses were developed by Shona’s team.
 Shona was a member of the Expert Reference Group originally convened by the UK Department of Health to devise evidence-based, universal parent education programmes to be delivered under the title of ‘Preparation for Birth and Beyond’.
 Since resigning from NCT in 2016, Shona has focused on continuing this work in a consultancy capacity.
 In her role as Associate Editor of the ‘International Journal of Birth and Parent Education’, she hopes to bring together and showcase best practice in perinatal education from all over the world.

-Jan Mitcheson is Deputy Director at OnePlusOne, a UK charity helping people to build stronger relationships.
+Jan Mitcheson is Deputy Director at OnePlusOne, a UK charity helping people to build stronger relationships and Senior Lecturer in Public Health Nursing, University of Suffolk.
 She has a broad range of experience as a health visitor, teacher and practice innovator.
 She has always been passionate about early intervention, supporting and strengthening family relationships and her research has focused on relational interactions between parents and practitioners.
 She is the lead for research and innovation at OnePlusOne and is currently working on digital interventions for healthy relationships and with the Innovation Unit in developing relationship support services in local authorities.
 She is programme leader in public health nursing - health visiting at University of Suffolk, UK, and author of numerous publications including ‘Supporting Couple Relationships; guidance for health visitors.

 Duncan is Director of International Programmes at The Family Initiative.
 He manages the Family Included project, promoting ‘family inclusive’ maternal and newborn healthcare.
 The project is tracking all new research, building expert networks and developing country programmes in Africa and the Middle East.
 Duncan manages ChildandFamilyBlog.com, a project by Cambridge and Princeton Universities to communicate the latest and best child and family research to policy makers and practitioners.
 Duncan is building a network of the world’s fatherhood researchers and gathering together all the evidence at Fatherhood.Global.
 He is developing joint communication projects with leading parenting support channels to communicate the research to new parents.
 In the past, Duncan founded the Fatherhood Institute and Dad.Info, and wrote the book ‘Baby’s Here!
 Who Does What?’
 He was awarded an OBE ‘for services to children’ in 2008.
 He lives with his family in the Brecon Beacons National Park in Wales.